 Dust can irritate the skin and throat and it can also aggravate allergies.
 Did you know dust can contain lots of hazardous chemicals, such as lead and pesticides?
 Enough reason to get a hold on your home.

 Dust collects easily, so make sure to get in all the nooks and crannies of the house.
 To ensure the dust doesn’t come back quickly, use baby wipes or microfiber cloths to collect the dust.
+In addition, you might also want to consider using Swedish dishcloth when wiping and cleaning your kitchen appliances and counters.
+You just have to wet it with water and squeeze it out to make it more absorbent.
 Don’t forget to clean the cushions and rugs, they collect more dust than you could ever imagine.

 Get your house tested